locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

    where it's unlikely to be used again.

-Also, the user can enable or disable connections manually with :command:`connect` and :command:`disconnect` commands.
+Also, you can manually enable or disable connections with :command:`connect` and :command:`disconnect` commands, whereas :command:`connections` can list all connections that have been established by any |project_markup| projects.

 See also
 --------